liujianuuei/blog.liujianuuei.github.io/_drafts/BigData/DataLakehouse.md

 > Delta Lake

 > ACID Transactions: Protect your data with serializability, the strongest level of isolation.
-> DML Operations: SQL, Scala/Java and Python APIs to merge, update and delete datasets.
+> DML Operations: SQL, Scala/Java and Python APIs to <u>merge, update and delete datasets</u>.

 > Iceberg